yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Levelup_Model.html.md

   1                                     // Activation limit
 );

-// The user can open this Gate if he/she is attempting
+// This Gate is open if we are within the time frame defined
-// to do so within the time frame defined in schedule.
+// in the schedule.
 Gate sGate = new ScheduleGate("ID", schedule);
 ```